manjeshbhargav/asw-data-platform/README.md

 Upload a tab-delimited .txt file to your project folder:

-Note: must have valid header (i.e. first column), or else it will be rejected.
+Note: must be tab-delimited and have valid header (i.e. first column), or else it will be rejected.

-`curl -H "Authorization: Bearer [JWT]" -F "file=@/Users/[me]/Downloads/upload-valid.txt" https://glowing-palace-179100.appspot.com/upload`
+`curl -H "Authorization: Bearer [JWT]" -F "file=@/Users/[me]/[path-to]/[file].txt" "https://glowing-palace-179100.appspot.com/upload"`

 Response for successful upload: